Hōjōki: Synopsis

-Chōmei describes the dissatisfaction that is felt by people of lower rank in relation to their status: they face cruel hardships and they are never able to find peace.
-Chōmei also shares his experiences in this time period.
+Chōmei describes the dissatisfaction experienced by people of lower rank regarding their status: they endure cruel hardships and are never able to find peace.
+Chōmei also shares his experiences during this time period.
 He inherited his paternal grandmother's house and lived there for some time.
 Then, when he lost his father, he could no longer live in the house, because it reminded him of past memories.
-Since then, he has created a house only for himself, made of earth materials and bamboo posts.
-During times of snowfall and wind, his house would be in great danger of falling apart.
-At the age of 50, Chōmei left his house and became secluded from the world: he was not married and he did not have any children.
-He did not have any relatives that he felt it would be hard to leave behind.
-Chōmei was jobless and had no income.
+Since then, he has built a house solely for himself, constructed of earth and bamboo posts.
+During periods of snowfall and wind, his house would be at great risk of collapsing.
+At the age of 50, Chōmei left his home and withdrew from the world.
+He was unmarried and had no children, nor did he have relatives difficult to leave behind.
+He was jobless and had no income.
 Chōmei spent five years living on Mount Ohara.
 When Chōmei reached the age of 60, he decided to build another house that would last him until the end of his life.
-This house was significantly smaller than the others he built: only ten feet square in terms of area, and seven feet in height.
+This house was significantly smaller than the others he built: only 10 feet square and 7 feet high.
 Land is not necessary for him, according to Chōmei, because with a makeshift house, he can easily move it around.

-Chōmei describes how he built a water shelf to place offerings on, bamboo shelves with Japanese poetry, and hung a painting of Amida Buddha.
+Chōmei describes how he built a water shelf to place offerings on, bamboo shelves with Japanese poetry, and hung a painting of Amitābha.
 His ten-foot square hut is near the woods in Toyama.
 His accessibility to the woods makes gathering kindling easier.
-Chōmei describes that at the base of the mountain is a brushwood hut that houses the caretaker of the mountain and a child.
+Chōmei describes a brushwood hut at the base of the mountain that houses the mountain caretaker and a child.
 Despite a 50-year age difference, he and the boy are great friends.
-They go on journeys through the mountain together, visit the Ishiyama temple, and collect offerings.
+They go on journeys through the mountain together, visit the Ishiyama Hongan Temple, and collect offerings.
 At night, he gets emotional when thinking of his early life and old friends.
 Chōmei then tells of how he thought his stay in his ten-foot square hut would be temporary.
-However, he has lived in it for five years and feels as though it is his home.
+However, he has lived in it for five years and considers it his home.
 He knows very little of life in the capital and does not relate to the people there.
-He lacks ambitions and only seeks tranquility.
-Chōmei describes the type of people people like, and the way he treats his body.
+He lacks ambition and only seeks tranquillity.
+Chōmei describes the type of people he likes and the way he treats his body.
 When he feels distressed, he rests his body.
 When he feels strong, he works it.
 He is also unaffected by society's standards and is not embarrassed by his appearance.
-Chōmei then goes to say that "The Three Worlds exist in only one mind."
+Chōmei then goes on to say, "The Three Worlds exist in only one mind."
 This is based on Buddhist beliefs of three worlds: the world of desire, the world of form, and the world of formlessness.